Pragmatic Craftsmanship - Professional Software Developer

 Improve Continuously You shall strive for mastery.

-The feeling having reached a certain mastery level is truly awesome.
+The feeling of having reached a certain mastery level is truly awesome.

 • Read a technical book each quarter.